Thank you!

 Step 4: Learn how to create a toy prototype

 Figuring out how to get a toy prototype made is a vital step in the toy manufacturing process.
-A completed toy prototype helps to sell your idea to toy manufacturers.
-It’s also a good judge of the resources you’ll need to produce the toy in bulk.
+A completed toy prototype helps sell your idea to toy manufacturers, investors, retail buyers, or internal stakeholders.
+It also helps you estimate the resources you’ll need to produce the toy in bulk.

 Many important factors come into play when building a toy prototype: